jorge-cardoso/jorge-cardoso.github.io/courses/enterprise_cloud_computing.md

 Chapter 05 __ Cloud Application Design
 ------------------------------------

 *Summary*.
 Cloud computing does not only provides a service-based access to virtual machines, more interestingly, it enables to create so called [cloud-native applications](https://www.cncf.io).
 Applications that can be developed on a cloud platform, use the many resources available, run at scale with a high reliability, and avoid problems such as the [Slashdot Effect](https://en.wikipedia.org/wiki/Slashdot_effect).
-This requires new architectures that departs from traditional enterprise application design.
+This requires new architectures that departs from traditional enterprise application design to address requrirements such as high availability, scalability, and elasticity.

-Important properties of distributed systems: Availability, Scalability, and Elasticity Reference Architectures
+Reference Architectures
 [Multitier architectures](https://en.wikipedia.org/wiki/Multitier_architecture)
 High Availability = multiple zones, [cloudwatch](http://aws.amazon.com/cloudwatch/), autoscalling